Do you want to know how to self-publish a book or an ebook?

 No more rejection letters

-Rejection letters from literary agents and publishers will be a thing of the past as soon as you self-publish.
+Rejection letters from literary agents and publishers will be a thing of the past as soon as you decide to self-publish.

 You have had little interest from traditional publishers in publishing your work because it doesn’t fit into a standard genre.